nenalukic/batch-process-spark/README.md

 In this week we were working with Spark.
 We went through the installation, explored the batch processing, PySpark, RDD and DataFrames, SQL, transformations and actions.

+More about this week you can read in my free [newsletter](https://datadamejourneys.substack.com/p/data-engineering-zoomcamp-week-5).

 ## Installation

 Here's a step-by-step guide to installing Spark locally on your macOS system: